-A privilege transport scheme is operated for mainstream school contracts where a pupil is not entitled to free school transport.
-Privilege transport will only be granted providing there is spare capacity on an existing school contract and will be from and to designated pick up and drop off points.
-Privilege transport will not be provided where a service bus is used on the school run.
+A privilege transport scheme is operated on mainstream school contracts where a pupil is not entitled to free school transport.
+Privilege Transport will only be provided where there is a space on an existing school contract and will be from and to designated pick-up and drop-off points.
+It will not be provided where a service bus is used on the school run.
 Any spare capacity will be allocated using agreed priorities.
-More information on school transport is available www.southlanarkshire.gov.uk/info/200188/secondary_school_information/545/school_transport or phone 0303 123 1023.
+A new application must be made each year.